 “Christ/Messiah redeemed us from the curse of the Law by becoming a curse for us.
 For it is written: “Cursed is everyone who is hung on a tree.”
 Galatians 3:13

 “…because anyone who is hung on a tree is under God’s curse…” Deuteronomy 21:23

 The cursed are those who stray from YHVH’s Commandments, and we, like sheep, have all gone astray, Isaiah 53:6.

 Look at the proud one; His soul is not upright–But the Righteous will Live by Faithfulness (אֱמוּנָה emunah #530)—Habakkuk 2:4

-As we can see in Paul’s letter to the Romans, the Good News has not changed.
-From start to finish, The Righteous (as defined by Torah) will live by Faithfulness (fidelity to Torah):
+We can see in Paul’s letter to the Romans, the Good News has not changed.
+From start to finish, The Righteous will live by Faith:

 The Torah defines the Blessing of Life and the Curse of Death, (separation from YHVH):